Grid Paper Shop

 Frequently asked questions

-What is coordinate plane graph paper?
+What is the difference between coordinate graph paper and regular graph paper?

 Can I change the X and Y range?